Back to Glossary

 Emotional Reasoning

-Emotional reasoning is judging reality based on your emotions.
-It's like thinking, "I feel anxious, so it must be dangerous."
+Emotional reasoning means judging reality based on how you feel.
+It's the sense that 'I feel anxious, so something must be dangerous.'

 Details

-Emotional reasoning is a cognitive distortion where you use your emotional state as evidence for objective facts.
+Emotional reasoning is a cognitive distortion where you use your emotional state as evidence of objective fact.

-"I feel anxious, so it must be dangerous."
-"I feel depressed, so my life must be a mess."
-When emotions are intense, these feel like truths — but emotions aren't facts.
+'I feel anxious, so it must be dangerous,' 'I feel depressed, so my life must be a mess' — when emotions are intense, they can feel like the truth, but feelings are not facts.

-Emotions are important signals, but they don't accurately reflect reality.
-Try telling yourself, "I'm feeling this emotion right now, but the facts might be different."
+Emotions are important signals, but they don't always accurately reflect reality.
+Try reminding yourself: 'I'm feeling this way right now, but the facts might be different.' — Mindy

 💡 Real-Life Example

-"When you feel anxious and conclude that 'something must be wrong'" — that's emotional reasoning.
+'When I feel anxious, I conclude that something must be going wrong' — that's emotional reasoning.

 Want to talk more about "Emotional Reasoning"?